 - TN - Tennessee

 - TX - Texas

-*The service can't be activated in any of the eight states listed above, but we're working on making it available soon for the last 3, i.e. in California, Texas, and Florida.
+*The service can't be activated in any of the states listed above, but we're working on making it available soon.
+This list has been updated on September 23 2020.

 There are two available billing plans for the service you can choose from (note that in both cases, if this is your first time subscribing to VeraProtect, you’ll be getting a free 30-day trial.)

 - Monthly: This option affords greater flexibility, being perfect for prolonged periods of time when you’re away and want to make sure you're leaving your house in safe hands.
 It allows for greater room of maneuver, as you can cancel, reinstate, and space out your subscriptions on a monthly, as-needed basis, and get security monitoring at an affordable price (only $19.95/month).

 - Annual: Where the monthly plan offers greater flexibility, the annual one is a longer-term commitment, but means a substantial amount of money saved in the long run ($199.95/year) and having your house kept safe all year long.

 - VeraProtect is available in your state (see above);

 - The service isn't already active on your controller

 The first step is to log into your account at home.getvera.com, the Vera Web User Interface.
 Fill in the Username and Password fields with your login credentials, then click on the Login button at the bottom.